Poseidon-Dev/sentinel/README.md

 ## How to use

-Sentinel runs asychronously as a background process.
+Sentinel runs multi-threaded as a background process.
 Launch run.bat or create a scheduled task pointing to run.bat

 ## Support